binarynoir/vscode-markdown-tags/README.md

-# VS Code Markdown Tags: Enhanced Tag Styling for Markdown
+# Markdown Tags: Enhanced Tag Styling for VS Code

 Add visual flair to your Markdown documents with custom tag styles! **Markdown Tags** lets you highlight and style labels within Markdown using simple syntax, customizable colors, and optional arrow indicators—all in the native Visual Studio Code preview.